 One way data can help you is by giving you all those difference-making details about your customers you need, to make their experience more personal.
 Personalization is a concept that stretches across every aspect of your business and will show your customers how well you know and listen to them.
 A good personalization strategy will make your interactions more natural and demonstrate that you really understand their pain points.

 Furthermore, using data to collect all the necessary details about your customers like demographics, specific interests and content they want will scale up your whole business.
 It will give you everything you need to tailor your products, content, or automated lead generation campaigns towards the specific interests of your customers.
-This will account for a great personalized customer service that makes you stay ahead of competition.
+Highly personalized content will account for a great personalized customer service that makes you stay ahead of competition.

 Example: You can use this information for dynamic retargeting ads that use personal data to create personalized ads for each customer specifically.
 Say you run a travel agency and you want to offer your customers more personalized experience.
 This can include personalized travel offers tailored to their previous travel history.